marlens123/pond_segmentation/README.md

 This repository develops a segmentation tool that partitions helicopter-borne thermal infrared (TIR) images into sea ice, melt pond, and ocean classes.
 The data used were aquired during the PSP131 ATWAICE campaign [1].
 All training images and masks can be investigated in ```preprocess_training.ipynb```.
 The model is a U-net with ResNet34 backbone, pretrained on ImageNet.
-Current work focusses on the integration of visual imagery into the training.
+Current work focusses on early fusion of TIR with corresponding VIS images (```experimental/```).

 The data used is not published yet.